markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 - The order of applications in the XML file dictates the order of pinned apps on the taskbar, from left to right.
 If the OS is configured to use a right-to-left language, then the taskbar order is reversed
 - Applications can be pinned using the following methods:
   - Default Windows apps, pinned during the OS installation.
 For example: Microsoft Edge, File Explorer, and Store.
 These applications are pinned first (blue square)
   - Pinned manually by the user.
-These applications are usually pinned next to the default pinned apps (red circle)
+These applications are pinned next to the default pinned apps (red circle)
   - Pinned via policy settings.
 These applications are pinned after the apps pinned manually by the user (green triangle)
-- By default ,any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them
+- By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them
-  - On devices with [KB####](/windows/) or later, users can unpin apps pinned via policy settings, if the policy setting allow it.
-The pins won't be re-pinned during the next policy update cycle
+  - On devices with [KB####](/windows/) or later, users can unpin apps pinned via policy settings, if the policy settings allow it.
+The pins won't be repinned during the next policy update cycle

 ::: zone pivot="windows-10"